-A pareto analysis (Figure 14) of the total number of investigations over the 5-year reporting period shows that 86.2% of investigations were from 5 sources: Care Establishment (39.4%); Internal PKC (25.1%); Family Relative (10%); the Police (7.2%) and Health Professionals (4.6%).
-Following a significant spike in investigations initiated from care establishments during 2016/17 (+175%/42 cases YoY), this cohort has decreased year-on-year due to the significant amount of work the operational team conducted in the care sector to raise awareness, provide support and introduce electronic reporting system with clear guidance.
+Figure 15: ASP investigations as % of total referrals and of ASP cases number of investigations over the 5-year reporting period shows that 86.2% of investigations were from 5 sources: Case Establishment (39.4%); Internal (25.1%); Family Relative (10%); the Police (7.2%) and Health Professionals (4.6%).
+Following significant spike in investigations initiated from care establishments during 2016/17 (+175%/42 cases YoY), this cohort has decreased year on year due to the significant amount of work the operational team conducted in the care sector to raise awareness, provide support and introduce electronic reporting system with clear guidance.